 Whether you’re a new or seasoned business owner, you’ve likely heard of social media marketing.
 The big question that surrounds social media marketing is: How do I use it effectively to market my business?
-Worry not, because we’ve put together a helpful guide that will tell you exactly what you’ll gain from social media and best practices when using it.
-Keep reading to figure out the secret to social media marketing strategy.
+Worry not, because we’ve put together a helpful guide that will tell you exactly what you’ll gain from social media and the best practices to employ when using it.
+Keep reading to figure out the secret to a solid social media marketing strategy.

 Why You Need Social Media Marketing

 First, let’s discuss what social media marketing is and why you need it.
 Social media marketing, also known as online marketing, is when you use social media platforms to market and advertise your business.
 There are a variety of different platforms, but the main ones we’ll cover include: Facebook, Instagram, Twitter, LinkedIn, YouTube, and Pinterest.

 We’d be lying to you if we said this post could comprehensively discuss all of the reasons you should utilize social media marketing.
 Why?
 Because the reasons are endless.
 In a nutshell, social media marketing allows you to cost-efficiently advertise your business, therefore increasing sales.

 Above all, social media marketing tools are an efficient way to increase traffic to your website and generate sales.
 By posting content that receives engagement, you can prompt viewers to head over to your page.
 This can be through promotions, blog posts, sales, videos, courses, or really anything else you want to post.
 Of course, you’ll need carefully curated content that gets your customers to engage…but we’ll talk about that later.